 You are in [Places] [Cinema]

-During the first decades of the 20th century, films were regularly shown in the Corn Exchange (see Photo Gallery).
+So, during the first decades of the 20th century, films were regularly shown in the Corn Exchange (see Photo Gallery).
+Forthcoming shows would be advertised on a series of placards which stood outside on the pavement outside the Corn Exchange.

 The KYB of 1927 noted the same but owned by John S. Collins – films once nightly prices 5d to 1s 2d.